Ghost Giant: Reception

-The game received generally positive reviews upon releases, according to review aggregator Metacritic.
+The game received generally positive reviews upon releases, according to review aggregator platform Metacritic.

 Mike Epstein from IGN described the story as "charming", though he felt that some of the puzzles were too simple.
 Rich Meister of Destructoid stated that Ghost Giant "feels like a VR advancement of a classic PC point-and-click adventure game, albeit one with a great look, phenomenal sound design".
 He also enjoyed the story, though he noted its short length.
-UploadVR praised the game's handling of depression and neglect, writing "Louis may be an animal, but the developer’s sensitive handling of these subjects gives him remarkable humanity".
-Liam Croft of Push Square noted that the game "belong[ed] in the conversation for the very best PSVR game", writing, "Its utterly phenomenal series of scenes will live long in the memory, complemented by a narrative that demands immediate investment...Outstanding presentation that rewards exploration is the cherry on top of a title we won’t be forgetting about any time soon."
-Pascal Tekaia of Adventure Gamers gave the game 4 stars out of 5, stating, "The game doesn’t revolutionize the virtual reality medium, but it throws players into a well-realized, charming world with simple yet satisfying gameplay and a surprisingly emotional tale."
+UploadVR praised the game's handling of depression and neglect, writing "Louis may be an animal, but the developer's sensitive handling of these subjects gives him remarkable humanity".
+Liam Croft of Push Square noted that the game "belong[ed] in the conversation for the very best PSVR game", writing, "Its utterly phenomenal series of scenes will live long in the memory, complemented by a narrative that demands immediate investment...Outstanding presentation that rewards exploration is the cherry on top of a title we won't be forgetting about any time soon."
+Pascal Tekaia of Adventure Gamers gave the game 4 stars out of 5, stating, "The game doesn't revolutionize the virtual reality medium, but it throws players into a well-realized, charming world with simple yet satisfying gameplay and a surprisingly emotional tale."